ml4astro/galaxy2galaxy/README.md

 ## Publications making use of Galaxy2Galaxy

-The following publications are making use of the G2G framework:
   - [*Deep Generative Models for Galaxy Image Simulations*, Lanusse, Mandelbaum, Ravanbakhsh, Li, Freeman, and Poczos (2020)](https://arxiv.org/abs/2008.03833)